shannon-lab/zapdos/doc/content/source/materials/SimplifiedArgonChemistryCoefficients.md

 - argon mass, labeled as `massGas`, and
 - neutral argon gas density, labeled as `n_gas`.

+!alert! note title=Citation
+The coefficients used in this object can be found in the following:

+- the rate coefficients can be found in [!cite](lieberman1994principles)
+- the Townsend coefficients are supplied using a Boltzmann solver and the [Phelps database](https://nl.lxcat.net/home/) !alert-end!

 ## Example Input File Syntax

 !listing test/tests/1d_dc/mean_en_multi.i block=Materials/gas_block